johnrh3/ACE_592_Dating_Sim/README.md

 - How prevelent are bots on dating apps and how frequently do users mention them in their reviews?
   - Was there a noticable uptick in bot mentions during the pandemic?
   - Are mentions of bots more common on certain dating apps relative to the total number of reviews for each app?
 (While reviews are not a perfect indicator of bot quantity on apps, they should serve as an acceptable proxy for the sake of drawing comparisons)
   - Can bot mention rate be correlated with other features of the data?
     - Is there a correlation between the bot mention rate and week-to-week average review score?
     - Is there a correlation between the bot mention rate and week-to-week average review sentiment?
+  - Do other controversial topics come up frequently in reviews?
+    - Mentions of race, racism, etc.
+    - Mentions of political affiliation
+    - Mentions of controversial topics like BLM, police, abortion, etc.
+    - Mentions of gender or sexual orientation (e.g. transgender issues, how the app handles gender and sexual orientation)

 Directory Navigation: